Spikenard Essential Oil

 Known in Ayurvedic medicine as Jatamansi oil, Spikenard is an effective essential oil to relax states of agitation and to help regulate the nervous system.
 In common with frankincense and myrrh, spikenard essential oil promotes a state of peace and tranquillity and helps to soothe a troubled heart.

 Spikenard Essential Oil has a complex green-mossy, slightly woody and earthy aroma with musky overtones, and also has nuances that are reminiscent of valerian oil (Valeriana officinalis).
 Hardly surprising, since it is a close relative of this species.
-Despite their botanical relationship, spikenard does possess therapeutic qualities that are different and its aroma is much more appealing than valerian.
+Despite their botanical relationship, spikenard does possess therapeutic qualities that are quite different, and its aroma is much more appealing than valerian.
 Spikenard oil is commonly used by women in India to perfume their hair.

 - Buy with confidence – 30 Day Money-back Guarantee